Download this document

 Level 1

-This level looks at controls such as drive control, process control, safety controls, etc. Some examples of potential entry points include door control, light control, climate control, Anti-lock Braking System (ABS), and Emergency Brake Assist (EBA).
+This level looks at controls such as drive control, process control, safety controls, etc. Some examples of potential entry points include door control, light control, climate control, Anti-lock Braking System (ABS), And Emergency Brake Assist (EBA).
 There are several types of cyber attacks which can be classified according to their types and entry points

 Level 2

 This level looks at interfaces between components such as the infotainment system and its subcomponents.
-Additionally, the infotainment system could use a third-party application such as Apple CarPlay and Android Auto, which provides direct access to the CAN bus.
+Additionally, the infotainment system could use a third-party application such as Apple CarPlay and Android Auto, which provide direct access to the CAN bus.
 Since the CAN bus allows microcontrollers and devices to communicate with each other, it is vulnerable to attacks.

 Level 3